ibarcelos/cit-finances/README.md

 This repo is just a baseline for using our apis

-# 1 - on project folder
+# 1 - on react folder

   npm install